-13.8 Releases of captive-bred OBPs
+15.8 Releases of captive-bred OBPs

 The release of captive-bred birds to supplement the wild population is perceived as an integral action for the recovery of the wild OBP population.
-Prior to release of captive-bred birds, individuals are screened for diseases and placed in quarantine under strict biosecurity controls.
-Once cleared, a 'soft' release method is employed entailing housing birds in a release aviary at the release site for up to a month (for a full description of the methods see Brown et al., 1995).
-This enables wild birds to interact with the captive birds prior to release and allows the captive birds to acclimatise to the new environmental conditions.
+Before release of captive-bred birds, individuals are screened for diseases and placed in quarantine under strict biosecurity controls.
+Once cleared, a 'soft' release method is employed, entailing housing birds in a release aviary at the release site for up to a month (for a full description of the methods, see Brown et al., 1995).
+This enables wild birds to interact with the captive birds before release and allows the captive birds to acclimatise to the new environmental conditions.
 All released birds are colour-banded.

 Since 1991, 555 captive-bred birds have been released into the wild (DPIPWE, pers. comm.).
 Released individuals are capable of successfully migrating between Tasmania and the mainland, surviving over winter on the mainland and breeding with wild-born or other captive-released birds to produce fledglings (DELWP, 2016).
-Despite this, the return rates of released captivebred birds at breeding sites is low (42-85% survival rate since 2013) signifying that released birds are either incapable of making the southward migration back to Tasmania in spring or are not surviving in their winter range - it is unknown which occurs (DELWP, 2016; Parks and Wildlife Service, 2016).
-Consequently, the wild population continues to decline despite decades of captive releases, with releases appearing to have no discernible impacts to the size of the wild population.
-Chicks from released captive-bred birds however seem to return to Melaleuca at similar rates as chicks from wild-born parents indicating that birds may be more successful at completing migration when reared in wild nests.
+Although captive-bred released birds generally participate in breeding, the return rate of captive birds is low (8-17% between 2013 and 2016; Troy, 2017), signifying that released birds are either incapable of making the northward migration to the mainland, or the southward migration back to Tasmania in spring, or are not surviving in their winter range - it is unknown which occurs (DELWP, 2016; Parks and Wildlife Service, 2016).
+Chicks from released captive-bred birds, however, seem to return to Melaleuca at similar rates as chicks from wild-born parents, indicating that birds may be more successful at completing migration when reared in wild nests.

-13.8.1 Release protocols
+15.8.1 Release protocols

-Selection criteria for birds to be made available for release include the:
+Selection criteria for birds to be made available for release to the wild include the:

-- Removal of post-reproductive and display only birds - Removal of birds with breeding recommendations within the captive population - Removal of birds older than 4 years - Exclusion of birds based on recommendations from the holding captive-breeding facility due to testing positive for PBFD, excessive feather loss, are known feather pluckers, weigh less than 40 g or have other known health issues
+- Removal of post-reproductive and display only birds - Removal of birds with breeding recommendations within the captive population - Removal of birds older than 4 years - Exclusion of birds based on recommendations from the holding captive-breeding facility due to testing positive for BFDV, excessive feather loss, known feather pluckers, weigh less than 40 g or have other known health issues mating, which has occurred in captive-release programs of other species.
+All attempts are also made to prevent release of half-siblings of the opposite sex.

 Released birds are then selected from the potential pool based on demographic (i.e. sex/age) and genetic (i.e. relatedness, genetic representation within the captive population) parameters (Troy et al., 2016).
-Based on the Translocation Strategy (see section 13.9), birds will be selected for release into the wild based upon the following priority list:
+Based on the Translocation Strategy (see Section 15.9), birds will be selected for release into the wild based upon the following priority list:

+- Known breeders

-- Are known breeders - Preferably 2 years of age - Preferably not F1 generation - Have no/limited impact on existing reproductive planning including maintenance of genetic diversity for the captive insurance population - No full-siblings of the opposite sex are released to avoid the potential problem of full-sibling mating which has occurred in captive-release programs of other species.
-All attempts are also made to prevent release of half-siblings of the opposite sex.
+- Preferably 2 years old

+- Preferably not F1 generation

+- Have no/limited impact on existing reproductive planning, including maintenance of genetic diversity for the captive insurance population

+- No full-siblings of the opposite sex are released to avoid the potential problem of full-sibling